DMVPN

 Dynamic Multipoint Virtual Private Network ( DMVPN ) is a dynamic virtual private network ( VPN ) form that allows a mesh of VPNs without needing to pre-configure all tunnel endpoints, i.e., spokes.
 Tunnels on spokes establish on-demand based on traffic patterns without repeated configuration on hubs or spokes.
 The design is based on DMVPN Phase 1 2 3.

 In its simplest form, DMVPN is a point-to-multipoint Layer 3 overlay VPN enabling logical hub and spoke topology supporting direct spoke-to-spoke communications depending on DMVPN design ( DMVPN Phases: Phase 1, Phase 2, and Phase 3 ) selection.
-The DMVPN Phase selection greatly affects routing protocol configuration and how it works over the logical topology.
+The DMVPN Phase selection significantly affects routing protocol configuration and how it works over the logical topology.
 However, parallels between frame-relay routing and DMVPN routing protocols are evident from a routing point of view.

 DMVPN Phases.